tylerharter/cs320/f20/p6/README.md

     # should be a 2-dimensional numpy array
     print(c.image_load("area0.npy"))

-	# should plot the given image similar too in map.md
+	# should plot the given image similar to the one in map.md
 	# the plot title should include that image's year and city name
 	# (assuming ax is defined earlier as usual. ax should then be returned by the function)
 	c.plot_img("area0.npy", ax=ax)